N\'eron models of Jacobians over bases of arbitrary dimension: Nodal curves and dual graphs

 It has two irreducible components (respectively cut out by $x$ and by $x^2+y^2+z^2$), both geometrically irreducible.
 The singular locus of $Y/\mathbb R$ consists of two $\C$-rational points, with projective coordinates $(0:i:1)$ and $(0:-i:1)$, at which $Y_{\mathbb C}$ is nodal.
 Since $\sing(Y/\mathbb R)$ is not a disjoint union of $\mathbb R$-rational points, $Y$ is not quasisplit over $\spec \mathbb R$.
 However, both $X$ and $Y$ become quasisplit after base change to $\spec\C$. \end{ex}

-\begin{rem} Our definition of quasisplitness is slightly more restrictive than that of \cite{HolmesUniversalJacobian}. \end{rem}
+\begin{rem} Our definition of quasisplitness is slightly more restrictive than that of~\cite{HolmesUniversalJacobian}. \end{rem}

-\begin{rem} Let $X/S$ be a quasisplit nodal curve, $s$ a point of $S$, and $\bar s \to S$ a geometric point above $s$.
-The irreducible components of $X_{\bar s}$ are in canonical bijection with those of $X_s$ by the first condition defining quasisplitness, and the thicknesses of $X$ at $\bar s$ come from principal ideals of the Zariski local ring $\O_{S,s}$ by the second condition.
-Therefore, we can define without ambiguity the dual graph of $X$ at $s$: its vertices are the irreducible components of $X_s$; its edges are the non-smooth points $x\in X_s$, with endpoints the two components meeting at $x$; and the label of $x$ is the preimage in $\overline{\O_{S,s}}$ of the thickness of some (equivalently, any) point above $x$ in a geometric fiber of $X/S$.
+\begin{rem} Let $X/S$ be a quasisplit nodal curve, $s$ a point of $S$ and $\bar s \to S$ a geometric point above $s$.
+The irreducible components of $X_{\bar s}$ are in canonical bijection with those of $X_s$ by the first condition defining quasisplitness, and the thicknesses of $X$ at $\bar s$ come from principal ideals of the local ring (in the Zariski topology) $\O_{S,s}$ by the second condition.
+Therefore, we can define without ambiguity the dual graph of $X$ at $s$: its vertices are the irreducible components of $X_s$, its edges are the non-smooth points $x\in X_s$, with endpoints the two components meeting at $x$, and the label of $x$ is the preimage in $\overline{\O_{S,s}}$ of the thickness of some (equivalently, any) point above $x$ in a geometric fibre of $X/S$.

-From now on, we will call the latter the thickness of $X$ at $x$, and talk freely about the dual graphs of quasisplit curves at (not necessarily geometric) field-valued points of $S$.
-This can clash with Definition \ref{definition:dual_graph} when $x$ is a singular point of a geometric fiber of $X/S$.
+From now on, we will call the label of $x$ defined as above the thickness of $X$ at $x$ and talk freely about the dual graphs of quasisplit curves at (not necessarily geometric) field-valued points of $S$.
+This can clash with Definition \ref{definition:dual_graph} when $x$ is a singular point of a geometric fibre of $X/S$.
 Unless specified otherwise, when there is an ambiguity, we will always privilege Definition \ref{definition:dual_graph}. \end{rem}

 \begin{lem} Quasisplit curves are stable under arbitrary base change. \end{lem}

 \begin{proof} The two conditions forming quasisplitness are preserved by base change. \end{proof}

 \begin{lem} Let $S$ be a Noetherian strictly local scheme and $X/S$ a nodal curve.
 Then $X/S$ is quasisplit. \end{lem}